 In addition to her intellectual property work, Ms. Kruze is also part of the firm’s extensive pro bono practice, focusing on LGBT rights.
 In February 2014, she was recognized in a front page article of the San Francisco Chronicle for her work helping to reunite a Cameroonian gay rights activist with her partner and their 10-month-old baby.
 Ms. Kruze also wrote portions of an amicus brief to the California Supreme Court brief, challenging the legality of Proposition 8, and she frequently represents victims of domestic violence in securing restraining orders.

+Ms. Kruze was selected as one of the “Best LGBT Lawyers Under 40” in 2017 by the LGBT Bar Association.
 In 2016, Ms. Kruze was selected as one of the “Top 40 Attorneys Under 40” by the Daily Journal.
 Also in 2016, Ms. Kruze was awarded the “A. Leon Higginbotham Fellowship” by the American Arbitration Association, and was elected as a fellow of the American Bar Foundation.
 In 2013, she received the “Barrister of the Year Award” from the Bar Association of San Francisco.
 Super Lawyers has named Ms. Kruze to its “Rising Stars” list for Northern California for the past five years in a row.